Spinach ‘Ricotta’ Portabello Mushrooms

 - 1⁄2 tsp ground black pepper

 David Côté is the co-founder and president of Crudessence, specifically in charge of the restaurants.
 He is also a shiatsu therapist, a living foods chef, a teacher at the living Foods academy and an inspirational speaker.
-Resides in Montreal.
+He resides in Montreal.

 Mathieu Gallant is the co-founder of Crudessence and Director of the Living Foods Academy.
-He oversees the development of new creatons and overall food direction and is an experienced yoga and meditation instructor.
-Resides in Montreal.
+He oversees the development of new creations and overall food direction and is an experienced yoga and meditation instructor.
+He resides in Montreal.